PhD Pre-Dissertation Exam

 Petitioning for Course Waiver or Substitution

 It is possible to petition to waive one of the course requirements or to substitute a different course for one of the requirements.
 Students who have already taken comparable coursework in an MA program may not need to retake a similar course at the PhD level.
-For example, AL 805 History of Rhetoric–part of the core requirement–could be waived if a history of rhetoric course was completed as part of MA degree work.
+For example, AL 878 Composition Studies–part of the core requirement–could be waived if a history of rhetoric course was completed as part of MA degree work.